Frequently Asked Questions

 Student Life FAQ

-- You will receive your syllabus and book list from your professor on the first day of class.
-You can visit the The Hill (UCI's bookstore) to purchase your books.
-If you prefer to borrow your books, you may visit the UCI libraries' website to see if your course books are available at one of UCI's libraries or are on Course Reserves.
+You will receive your syllabus and book list from your professor on the first day of class or on the course website when you activate your UCINetID and UCI Gmail Account.
+You can visit the The Hill (UCI’s bookstore) to purchase your books.
+If you prefer to borrow your books, you may visit the UCI libraries’ website to see if your course books are available at one of UCI’s libraries or are on Course Reserves.
 Also, you have the option of purchasing your books online and having them shipped to you in your dormitories after you have received your book list.
 Keep in mind the shipping times.
-You have the option of selling your books back to The Hill (UCI's bookstore) at the end of the session at the "Buyback" tents to receive a portion of your money back.
+You have the option of selling your books back to The Hill (UCI’s bookstore) at the end of the session at the “Buyback” tents to receive a portion of your money back.

 - Be sure to setup a UCI Google Apps password.

 - After setting a password, click “Submit Query”